MewsSystems/gitbook-connector-api/operations/orderitems.md

-# Order Items
+# Order items

 ## Get all order items

 Returns all order items.
 Note this operation uses [Pagination](../guidelines/pagination.md).
-This operation uses [Pagination](../guidelines/pagination.md).
 One of the `OrderItemIds`, `ServiceOrderIds`, `ServiceIds` `BillIds`, `CreatedUtc`, `UpdatedUtc`, `ChargedUtc`, `ClosedUtc` filters must be provided as well.

 ### Request